wp-plugins/mb-sitemap-generator/readme.txt

 * Automatic daily creation of sitemaps.

 = Is the service free of charge? =
-The sitemap generator service allows you to create a sitemap with up to 500 URLs for free.
+The Sitemap Generator service allows you to create a sitemap with up to 500 URLs for free.
 If your website has more URLs or you like to integrate an image or video sitemap, you could buy a token to create a sitemap with up to 50000 URLs at the following website.
 The wordpress plugin itself is free of charge, but nearly useless without the external service.
 Please note that also not indexable URLs (for example .zip files) count to the quota.

 [https://www.marcobeierer.com/tools/sitemap-generator-token](https://www.marcobeierer.com/tools/sitemap-generator-token)

 = Limitations =
-By default the sitemap generator indexes the first 500 URLs of your website.
+By default the Sitemap Generator indexes the first 500 URLs of your website.
 If your website has more URLs, please see the section 'Is the service free of charge?'.

 = Warnings =
 If you already have an existing sitemap.xml in your WordPress root directory, this file would be overwritten.
-It is thus recommended to backup your existing sitemap.xml file before using the sitemap generator.
+It is thus recommended to backup your existing sitemap.xml file before using the Sitemap Generator.
 I also have not tested the generator on Windows webspace.
 You should also access the sitemap.xml after the generation finished and check if everything is fine.

 = Pre-Installation Verification Test =
-If you like to test if the sitemap generator works fine with your website before you will install the plugin, you could use the [online sitemap generator](https://www.marcobeierer.com/tools/sitemap-generator#generator) on my website, which uses to same technology as the plugin to generate the sitemaps.
+If you like to test if the Sitemap Generator works fine with your website before you will install the plugin, you could use the [Online Sitemap Generator](https://www.marcobeierer.com/tools/sitemap-generator#generator) on my website, which uses to same technology as the plugin to generate the sitemaps.

+= Use of an External Server =
+The Sitemap Generator uses an external server, operated by the developer of the plugin, to crawl your website and detect broken links.
+This means, that there is some communication between your website and the server.
+The only data that is communicated to the external server by your website is the URL of your website and the fact that you are using WordPress.
+The server than crawlers your website (as a normal visitor does) and answers with the generated sitemap.

 == Installation ==
 1. Upload the 'mb-sitemap-generator' folder to the '/wp-content/plugins/' directory.